 e) that certain parts of the spectrum in the frequency range 275-1 000 GHz are identified in No. 5.565 for passive services in the Radio Regulations;

-f) that the use of the frequency range 275-1 000 GHz by the passive services does not preclude use of this range by active services;
+f) that certain parts of spectrum in the frequency range 275-450 GHz are identified in No. 5.564A for use of fixed and land-mobile service applications, where no specific conditions are necessary to protect Earth exploration-satellite service (passive);

-g) that the technical and operational characteristics of the fixed service need to be specified for sharing and compatibility studies with the passive service applications indicated in considering f);
+g) that the use of frequency bands of 275-450 GHz by fixed service applications does not preclude use by, and does not establish priority over, any other applications of radio services;

-h) that the frequency range 275-450 GHz has been studied for use by the land-mobile and fixed services applications,
+h) that the technical and operational characteristics of the fixed service need to be specified for sharing and compatibility studies with the passive service applications indicated in considering f),

 noting

 a) that Report ITU-R SM.2352 provides the technology trends of active services in the frequency range 275-3 000 GHz;